NathanKewley/Japanese/Grammar/い-Adjectives-And-な-Adjectives.md

 ---
 title: Adjective Types
 ---
-flowchart LR;
+flowchart TD;
     Start[Start] --> Except(Is the word いい?)
     IsIt(Is it a loan Word)
     NotLoan(Ends With)
-    KanjiEnds(Is the last い part of the Kanji Spelling of the word?)
+    KanjiEnds(Is the い Kanji or Hiragana)

     い-Adjective[い-Adjective]
     な-Adjective[な-Adjective]